Orthotest/Orthotest.github.io/_posts/sports/2015-08-14-denovo-stratified.md

 -Contralateral knee is asymptomatic, stable, and fully functional

--Refractory to conservative treatment (HA/corticosteroid injection, arthroscopy/debridement/chondroplasty/loose body removal, and > 3 months from 	the start of either treatment
+-Refractory to conservative treatment (HA/corticosteroid injection, arthroscopy/ debridement/ chondroplasty/ loose body removal, and > 3 months from the start of either treatment

 -Moderate to Extreme pain indicated for any question of the KOOS-Pain Scale (P2-P9),